Click on these links to go to other pagesShow menu

 The surrounding estate buildings were deemed salvageable and by various processes of restoration, renovation, extension and relocation have been given new purpose.
 Materials from the old lodge were painstakingly removed and reused in other buildings; granite blocks, sandstone quoins and lintels, Ballachulish roof slates, light fittings, original Shoolbred furniture , doors – even a staircase – brought their historical associations with them.

 The strengthening of river banks, creation of salmon pools, reinstatement of pony paths, removal of derelict post and wire fencing whose purpose was long forgotten can now be seen as the 'tip of the iceberg' in the whole process of rebuilding Kildermorie as a traditional sporting estate.
-Some of the land was found to be inaccessible to stalkers, so a new road was built, land was drained and flight ponds developed.
-The estate was being double-grazed; a flock of blackface sheep were still roaming free.
-At the first opportunity the sheep were taken to market.
-So, two centuries after the Ross-shire Insurrection Kildermorie was free of sheep, leaving the hills and valleys to the wild grouse and deer.
+Some of the land was found to be inaccessible to stalkers, so an access road was constructed, land was drained and flight ponds developed.